Neurodevelopmental & Musculoskeletal Research

 It’s one thing to hear normally in a quiet environment.
 But in a noisy room, some people with auditory processing disorders (APDs) have trouble focusing on one sound and ignoring the background sounds.
 APD can be a problem for some children, who might struggle academically because they have difficulty understanding what teachers and classmates are saying.

-Researchers at the Auditory Physiology and Psychoacoustics Laboratory (APPL) are working with audiologists and other specialists at Nemours/Alfred I. duPont Hospital for Children to investigate the neurological pathways that translate sounds into information.
+Researchers at the Auditory Physiology and Psychoacoustics Laboratory (APPL) are working with audiologists and other specialists at Nemours Children’s Hospital, Delaware to investigate the neurological pathways that translate sounds into information.
 They hope to uncover some of the causes of APD – and ways to train the brain to recognize speech in noisy environments.
 Considering that one in 20 school-age children has some form of APD, the implications of this research could be huge.

 Researchers at the Auditory Physiology and Psychoacoustics Laboratory (APPL) are starting to gain insights into a range of neurodevelopmental issues called Auditory Neuropathy Spectrum Disorders (ANSD).
 Children with ANSD experience a form of hearing loss caused when the nerves connecting the inner ear to the brain become damaged or when the cells connected to the auditory nerve are not functioning.